Kawila: Burmese Invasions of Chiang Mai

-Reign as King of Chiangmai (1802 - 1816)
+Reign as King of Chiang Mai (1802–1816)

-In December 1802, King Rama I appointed Kawila as the "King of Chiangmai" as a tributary ruler in recognition of his contributions to the defense of northern frontiers.
+In December 1802, King Rama I appointed Kawila as the "King of Chiang Mai" as a tributary ruler in recognition of his contributions to the defense of northern frontiers.
 King Kawila's official regnal name was Phra Boromma Rachathibodi (พระบรมราชาธิบดี).
 King Rama granted Kawila the seven-tiered white umbrella, signifying the honor equal to the Siamese Crown Prince.

-The Burmese had moved their base of authority from Chiangmai to Chiangsaen, which stood as the last stronghold of Burmese power in Lanna.
-Prince Sura Singhanat had commanded Kawila to take Chiangsaen to end the Burmese rule over Lanna.
+The Burmese had moved their base of authority from Chiang Mai to Chiang Saen, which stood as the last stronghold of Burmese power in Lanna.
+Chaophraya Surasi had commanded Kawila to take Chiang Saen to end the Burmese rule over Lanna.
 After becoming king, Kawila assigned most of military duties to his younger brother Thammalangka.
-Thammalangka, together with the younger brother Duangthip of Lampang, Prince Anouvong of Vientiane and Prince Atthawarapanyo of Nan, joined with the forces of Prince Thepharirak to lead the Siamese-Lanna-Lao attack on Chiangsaen in 1804.
-Chiangsaen fell to the invaders, destroying the last Burmese stronghold in Lanna.
-Northern Thai inhabitants of Chiangsaen were deported to many places including Chiangmai where they were settled in the eastern vicinity.
+Thammalangka, together with the younger brother Duangthip of Lampang, Prince Anouvong of Vientiane and Prince Atthawarapanyo of Nan, joined with the forces of Prince Thepharirak to lead the Siamese-Lanna-Lao attack on Chiang Saen in 1804.
+Chiang Saen fell to the invaders, destroying the last Burmese stronghold in Lanna.
+Northern Thai inhabitants of Chiang Saen were deported to many places including Chiang Mai where they were settled in the eastern vicinity.

-Lanna victory over Chiangsaen allowed it to expand into the northernmost Tai princedoms in the name of Siam.
+Lanna victory over Chiang Saen allowed it to expand into the northernmost Tai princedoms in the name of Siam.
 In 1804, King Rama I ordered the Lanna lords to conduct expeditions onto the northern Tai states of Chiangtung (Kengtung) and Chianghung (Sipsongpanna).
 In 1805, Thammalangka led troops to attack and conquer Mongyawng, deporting 10,000 people from Kengtung and Mongyawng to settle in Lamphun.
 The conglomeration of Tai Lue or Tai Yong people from Mongyawng at Lamphun led to the restoration of Lamphun in 1806 and establishment of Lamphun as the new princely seat in 1814, in which Khamfan, another younger brother of Kawila, became the prince of Lamphun.